Claim guide - Wales

 The early stage of the claim

-Ultimately, even if court proceedings are commenced, the vast majority of claims will still be abandoned or settled long before a hearing of evidence is required.
-If such a resolution is not achievable, a formal hearing known as a trial will be held.
-Factual and expert evidence will be led by both parties, following which a judge (or in some limited circumstances, a civil jury) will reach a decision on the case.
+Ultimately, even if court proceedings are commenced, most claims will still be resolved long before a hearing of evidence (known as a “Trial”) is required.
+If a Trial is necessary then factual and expert evidence will be given by both parties, following which a Judge (or in some limited circumstances, a jury) will reach a final decision on the case.

-In the event that such a hearing is required, MDDUS will work closely with our members to ensure that they are prepared to give evidence and have a clear understanding of the process involved.
+If a case proceeds to Trial, MDDUS will work closely with our members to ensure that they are prepared to give evidence and have a clear understanding of the litigation process.

 Compensation

-Once MDDUS has obtained the necessary expert evidence on breach of duty and causation and any further evidence necessary to quantify the claim, we will be in a position to assess the merits of the case and to advise members further in relation to the prospects of a successful defence or, where appropriate, offering an out of court settlement.
+Once MDDUS has obtained the necessary expert evidence on breach of duty and causation and any further evidence necessary to quantify the claim, we will be able to assess the merits of the case and advise members further in relation to the prospects of a successful defence or, where appropriate, parameters for an out of court settlement.

 This page was correct at the time of publication.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.